DracoGaruda/HTBBoxes/Sherlock/ReachKart-DFIR.md

 - Start reviewing http traffic after the file download events
 - Reveiw traffic with HTTP/JSON file.
 Attacker with draws ether from 8 wallets.
 Showing methodology to detemine ether transfer for only the first wallet that attacker stole from
 - Follow tcp stream of the traffic after Reackkart.db Download.
-You will see follwoing information focus on marked values
+You will see following information focus on marked values

   ![q13](https://github.com/user-attachments/assets/61d4a266-a801-45b1-9d70-742ae18207ec)